gabrielaalfaro07/Europe-Travel-Website-html-css-js/README.md

 --Clone the Website Repository and Prepare for Docker Deployment--

 -Clone the repository locally.
-Create a Dockerfile (if it doesn’t exist) and build a Docker image of the website.
+Create a Dockerfile and build a Docker image of the website.
 Push the Docker Image to Google Container Registry

 -Authenticate with GCP.